BornToBeRoot/PowerShell_ManagedCredential/README.md

 # ManagedCredential

-Module and script for secure encrpytion and decryption of credentials in PowerShell.
+Secure encrpytion and decryption of credentials in PowerShell.

 ## Description